dataasciences/dataasciences.github.io/_posts/2024-05-20-Topic-Modeling.md

 ```
 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/words_lsa.PNG?raw=true)

 However, LSI has one major weakness – ambiguity.
 For example, how could a system determine if you are talking about Microsoft office, or the office in which you work.
-This is where LDA comes in, lets look at that.
+This is where LDA comes in, let's look at that.

 ### Latent Dirichlet Allocation